micahmelling/diabetes-analysis/readme.md

 2) Use unsupervised ML to find similar cases and use that to inform treatment plans.
 3) Treat this as more of a research project to tease out the effect that certain variables have on readmission.
 In other words, move beyond prediction.

-In sum, these will help with proactive treatment and planning to improve care and isolate important factors.
+In sum, these goals will help with proactive treatment and planning to improve care and isolate important factors.
 We also need to retrain the model if we use predictions to influence the environment.
 We need to be aware of the feedback loop we might create.

 ## API Section
-Use this API to pass in a json payload to get a predicted probability or readmission.
+Use the API (app.py) to pass in a json payload to get a predicted probability or readmission.

 Send POST request to /predict endpoint.
 Locally, you can run this the Flask dev server and hit localhost over port 5000.